 Cleveland Police said that the incident on Sunday, on the corner of Grove Street and Yarm Road, was likely to have been caused by the strong winds.

-Steve Owers, from the Teesdale and Weardale rescue team said it had been a busy weekend for volunteers.'Dig out'
+Steve Owers, from the Teesdale and Weardale rescue team said it had been a busy weekend for volunteers.

 They were called out twice to assist a motorists stranded in snow on the road from Brough in Cumbria to Middleton in Teesdale in County Durham.